Challenges with Providers

 Training on IDD for Providers

 One of the most significant barriers to quality care for individuals with IDD is the insufficient training health care providers receive regarding this population's unique needs.
-Medical schools and continuing education programs often lack comprehensive curricula that focus on the complexities and specific requirements of individuals with IDD.
+Medical schools and continuing education programs often lack curricula that address on the complexities and specific requirements of individuals with IDD.
 As a result, many providers are ill-prepared to offer appropriate and effective care.

 Without adequate training, providers may struggle to communicate effectively with patients who have IDD, misinterpret symptoms, or fail to consider the nuances of their medical histories.
 This can lead to suboptimal treatment plans that do not address the root causes of health issues, potentially resulting in poorer health outcomes.